Burned in December, markets see slim chance of ECB action this week

 LONDON, Jan 18 Financial markets have priced in

-this week, even with oil prices at just over half what the ECB
+interest rates this week, even with oil prices at just over half

 Euro zone bond yields edged higher on Monday and short-term